Omari Salisbury: Coverage of the George Floyd Protests

 During discussions between the City of Seattle and protest leaders from the CHOP, Salisbury was often present during the meetings to report on behalf of Converge Media.
 For a closed door meeting with Mayor Jenny Durkan on June 26, 2020, he was the only journalist allowed inside and he briefed other local news outlets outside the building afterward.

-When asked about where he stands on the issues being protested Salisbury stated:
+When asked about where he stands on the issues being protested, Salisbury stated:

 Salisbury also covered the Seattle City Council's revised 2020 budget, which was finally passed in early August 2020, to see what (if anything) they did to meet the demands of the city's protesters.
 On August 11, 2020, Salisbury spoke with KIRO Radio on the circumstances of the resignation of Seattle Police Chief Carmen Best.
-He expressed frustrations that the council had not spoken with Best, a Black woman, about their plans to potentially reduce her pay in the 2020 budget in order to meet protester demands of defunding the police budget as well as balance a deficit left in the wake of the COVID-19 pandemic.
+He expressed frustrations that the council had not spoken with Best, a Black woman, about their plans to potentially reduce her pay in the 2020 budget to meet protester demands of defunding the police budget as well as balance a deficit left in the wake of the COVID-19 pandemic.
 His suggestion on the radio show was that the council speak to more every day Black citizens, including to parents and children of Seattle Public Schools about the community's problems and needs.

 In the Autumn of 2020, Salisbury was interviewed by multiple news sources to reflect on his experience covering the protests and the CHOP during that Summer.
 Due to most of Salisbury's live-streaming being done from his recognizable red iPhone, the Museum of History & Industry (MOHAI) expressed interest in placing the phone in an exhibit.
 KOMO news reported that museum officials said "MOHAI considers Omari’s phone to be an important object and would like to see it preserved and shared with the public.
-We would be thrilled if it were donated to MOHAI or to BHS (Black Heritage Society of Washington State)."
+We would be thrilled if it were donated to MOHAI or BHS (Black Heritage Society of Washington State)."